alexandra-c/federation-subscription-tools/README.md

 In effect, this means that as long the resource that is used as the output type for any subscriptions field may be queried from the federated data graph, then this node may be used as an entry point to that data graph to resolve non-payload fields.

-For the gateway data source to be accessible in `Subscription` field resolvers, we must manually add it to the request context using the `addGatewayDataSourceToSubscriptionContext` function.
+For the gateway data source to be accessible in `Subscription` field resolvers, we must manually add it to the request context using the `mergeGatewayDataSources` function.
 Note that this example uses [graphql-ws](https://github.com/enisdenjo/graphql-ws) to serve the WebSocket-enabled endpoint for subscription operations.
 A sample implementation may be structured as follows:

 ```js
 // index.js (subscriptions service)